-If you want to know more about how we estimate the fair market values, read this guide.
+If you want to know more about how we estimate fair market values, read this guide.

-Alternatively, you can define different target markups not only depending on the offer option but also depending on the designer or price range.
-For example, you can aim for a target markup of 40% for Louis Vuitton but 30% for Chanel.
-In addition, you can define that bags with an estimated fair market value over $5000 will only be subject to a target markup of 20%.
+Alternatively, you can define different target markups not only depending on the offer option but also based on the designer or price range.
+For example:

-Since you can specify different target markups depending on the offer option, designer, and/or price range, it gives you the possibility to create a unique pricing strategy that will respond to your business’s specific needs.
+Since you can specify different target markups based on the offer option, designer, and/or price range, it gives you the possibility to create a unique pricing strategy that will respond to your business’s specific needs.

 Now, you might wonder what is the right pricing strategy for your business.

 In the secondary market, there is not a "normalized" commission structure for buyout, consignment nor credit offers that businesses are using.
 The pricing strategy and commission structures vary from one business to another.
 Therefore, the pricing strategy you choose is specific to your business.

 Larger retailers such as Rebag and Fashionphile have very specific commission structures and aren't always transparent about it.

 For buyout offers, their commission structure will vary depending on the designer, the model, and their inventory levels.
 Then, the rate applied for a specific model of bag will vary over time too.
 Commission structures they take can range from 40%-60%.

 For consignments, you will usually find that they take these commission rates: